Arjunprasaath/Auto-RL/docs/AutoRL_PersonA_Build_Guide.md

 ### 5.1 Sentinel Demo Verification

-Confirm that `agent_4` (with `lr=1.0`) triggers the Sentinel during every run.
-The heartbeat should show `anomaly: "nan_loss"` within 30-60 seconds of training start.
-Verify the Sentinel alert card appears in CopilotKit.
+Confirm that the `lr=1.0` agent triggers the Sentinel during every run.
+The heartbeat should show `anomaly: "nan_loss"` within 30–60 seconds.
+Verify the SentinelAlert card appears in CopilotKit.

 ### 5.2 Set Weave Project to Public